-The High End category within the United States is highly competitive due to large domestic and international brewers and the increasing number of craft brewers in this category who distribute similar products that have similar pricing and target drinkers.
+The Company's Samuel Adams and Dogfish Head beverages compete primarily within the craft beer and domestic specialty beer category of the beer industry.
 The Company expects competition and innovation among domestic craft brewers to remain strong, as the number of craft brewers continues to grow.
 The Company estimates there are over 8,000 breweries in operation, up from approximately 1,500 operating breweries in 2009.
 Most of these new breweries are craft (small and independent) brewers.
-Also, existing craft breweries are building more capacity, adding additional local tap rooms, expanding geographically and adding more SKUs and styles.
+Also, some existing craft breweries are building more capacity, adding additional local tap rooms, expanding geographically and adding more SKUs and styles.